 It comes with a bumper bar and you can purchase an extra snack tray for it as well.
 Removing and adding seats/attachments is quick and easy – never gets stuck.

 The harness is highly adjustable to fit the kiddo comfortably.
-There are three shoulder height positions and several crotch strap position.
+There are three shoulder height positions and several crotch strap positions.

 The recline isn’t flat.
-While in a bassinet you baby lies flat, the seat is profiled despite its 6 recline positions.
+While in a bassinet your baby lies flat, and the seat is profiled despite its 6 recline positions.
 This means, even if you recline it to its maximum, which many people claim is flat – it’s not.

 The toddler seat be front or rear-facing which proved to be very hand and it has the capacity to hold a kid up to 50 lbs – which is a lot!